michaelabiaw/kashes2016/README.md

 - 📫 How to reach me on www.linkedIn.com/in/michaelabiaw

 ## skills
-⚛🅿Python,
+🅿Python,
-⚛📱MySQL,
+📱MySQL,
-⚛ 📱PostgreSQL,
+📱PostgreSQL,
-⚛💻HTML, CSS,JS
+💻HTML, CSS,JS
-⚛⚛VScode
+⚛VScode